 Master's Requirements: The M.S. degree requires a research thesis based on completion of a research project.
 The Master of NR degree requires a practical project which develops and demonstrates problem-solving skills.
 Students enrolled in the Forestry Department must take FOR 603 in the first or second semester.
 The minimum number of credit hours varies by technical option, but is generally 36 credit hours including research or project credits and core courses.

 Core Courses (16 credit hours)

 NR 500 Natural Resource Management.
 NR 571 Current Issues in Natural Resource Policy.
 ST 5 Graduate-level statistics course.
 Six credits from technical option(s) other than the student's chosen option.
-Natural Resources Page 2 of 2

 Departmental seminar.